flare-foundation/attestation-client/docs/attestation-protocol/state-connector-contract.md

 Accordingly, calling `submitAttestation` in a given voting window with the `bufferNumber` implies we are sending commit data for `roundId` equal `bufferNumber - 1` and the reveal data for the `roundId` equal `bufferNumber - 2`.

+## Confirmed Merkle Roots

+As of current implementation, the confirmed Merkle root is accessible by looking up into the public array `merkleRoots` in the contract, which is a cyclic buffer of length `TOTAL_STORED_PROOFS` (6720 - a week of proofs).
+Note also that the proof for a given voting round `roundId`is stored at the index `(roundId + 2) % TOTAL_STORED_PROOFS`.
 ## Songbird and Coston deployments

 The currently deployed `StateConnector` contracts on Songbird and Coston networks are available here: